KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts.md

 func setupCustomServices(with license: License) {
     calloutActionProvider = CustomCalloutActionProvider(
         keyboardContext: keyboardContext,
-        inputSetProvider: inputSetProvider,
         localizedProviders: license.localizedCalloutActionProviders
     )
 }
 ```

-You can of course add a custom initializer to your custom provider if you need additional things in it, then just call `super.init` to setup the rest.
+You can add a custom initializer to your custom provider if you need additional setup, then just call `super.init` to setup the rest.